WooCommerce crypto checkout launch checklist

 Once the first stablecoin orders settle cleanly, expand in stages.
 A disciplined sequence beats a wide rollout that leaves too many unknowns in the stack.

-- Week 1: staff-only or invited customers.
+- Week 1: selected testers or invited customers.

 - Week 2: broader rollout on selected products.